 The default installation settings include the creation of WinZip shortcuts and a program group in the All Users folder so that the icons appear on the Desktop and in the Start menu for each logged in user of the machine.
 The Common Desktop folder is typically C:\Users\Public\Desktop, and the Common Start Menu folder (which contains the Common Programs folder) is typically C:\ProgramData\Microsoft\Windows\Start Menu.

 By default, for Vista users only, a shortcut to the WinZip Quick Pick tray icon is added to the Startup folder for all users.
-For Windows 8 or Windows 7 Jump Lists can be used instead, though Quick Pick can be made available.
+For Windows 7 or later, Jump Lists can be used instead (Quick Pick can be made available if desired).
 A typical path for the WinZip Quick Pick shortcut on Windows Vista is: